Automattic/blocks-everywhere/readme.txt

 = 1.4.2 =
 * Further tweak the loading so handlers are not enabled by default
 * Improve placeholders in bbPress
+* Allow media upload to work, if enabled

 = 1.4.1 =
 * Improve loading of handlers so plugins have more chance to override them